IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Without explicit recognition of State's human rights obligations to men and boys, States are unlikely to take action meet these obligations.
 A case of out-of-sight out-of-mind.

-A State's obligations to men and boys can be derivied from their o
+A State's obligations to men and boys can be derived from their obligations to all people, logically from oblig

 ## Government obligations to men and boys
 States that have ratified international human rights treaties have agreed to be legally bound by them.
 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.